XCSoar/XCSoar/doc/lua.rst

 Logger
 ------

-The Settings provides access to xcsoar Logger data and settings.
+The Settings provides access to XCSoar's Logger data and settings.

 The following attributes are provided by ``xcsoar.logger``: